9 Nail Art Trends Taking Off In 2022

 Pink + Black

 "I love it when boys defy the norm and wear pink!
-It's a really excellent contrast color that looks great as a base with simple black nail art to create that extra pop.
-I created this look using UN/DN LAQR polish in Party Favor and Depressionist." - Boyce
+It's a really excellent contrast colour that looks great as a base with simple black nail art to create that extra pop.
+I created this look using UN/DN LAQR polish in Party Favour and Depressionist." - Boyce